nplab/DTLS-Examples/README.md

 This repository contains examples for DTLS via SCTP and UDP.
 Each application in `src` can be used as client or server.

+Our example are developed against the OpenSSL 1.1.x API.

 ## SCTP/UDP Examples
 **DTLS Echo Server and Client**
 This sample includes a multi-threaded echo server and client sending messages over an SCTP/UDP connection encrypted with DTLS.